semaphoreP/codeastro/Day1/git_intro/README.md

    README file`.
 When complete, click the green `Create Repository` button to the bottom right of the page.

    This process creates the repo on github and assigns it a web address.
+This is referred to as the `remote repository` or `origin`.

 3. Now that the github repo is created, we need to copy a version of it to our local machine.
 This process is called "cloning".
 To clone the repo, click the green `Code` button, and copy the HTTPS address for the repo.

-   Then, in your terminal window, navigate to whereever you'd like the repo to live on your local machine and type:
+   Then, in your terminal window, navigate to wherever you'd like the repo to live on your local machine and type:

 ```